Creating character arcs: What is an arc? Why it’s so important?

 Whether you are writing a plot-driven novel or than a character-driven novel, the story still needs a character arc.
 The Arc gives the character and direction and growth.
 It gives your readers something to root for or relate too while making the story stronger.

 An arc is when your MC starts as this person but by the end of the story, they are a different person from they were at the beginning.

 The plot drives the story forward, but a plot can’t be great without the character.
 Together the plot and arc connect the story and makes everything flow.
 It adds a layer of character growth and development.
 It’s more interesting to see how your character is affected by the outcome.

 Arcs make the reader more invested.

 In real life, we all struggle.
-We learn and grow it shouldn’t be any different when writing a book.
+We learn and grow.
+It shouldn’t be any different when writing a book.
 People read because they are looking for something which could be an escape from the real world.
 Maybe they read because there is something missing in their lives and they read to fill that gap.
 Some read for entertainment.
 The point is, characters need pit holes to make them grow as people.
 Nobody wants to read about a character who can do no wrong.
-It would come across as unrealistic and horror of all horrors close the book.
+It would come across as unrealistic and horror of all horrors.
+The reader closes the book.